 Combine acoustic materials to create a wall soundproofing system to increase the sound insulation of walls

 Soundproof a wall using wall soundproofing systems for the best levels of sound insulation.
 By using different products, you will block and absorb higher levels of both impact and airborne sound.
 By using a soundproofing system, you will block a greater range of sounds.
 Different materials within the solution will block and absorb different frequencies.

 What you will need to create a wall soundproofing system

 Combine the following materials to soundproof walls.
 Use wall soundproofing systems to sound insulate party walls and internal stud walls.
 Use acoustic insulation between stud work.
 Acoustic insulation blocks and absorbs sound that would normally reverberate inside a stud wall.
-The sound is absorbed by the insulation and the sound is converted into heat, this reduces the overall level of sound.
+The insulation absorbs the sound, and the sound is converted into heat, reducing the overall sound level.

 Another factor to take into consideration when you are soundproofing walls is creating separation.
 Creating separation between the existing wall and the soundproof wall will further improve the sound insulation.
 Sound will transfer through solid structures via vibration.
 If you can reduce the vibration, the overall level of sound will be reduced.

 Combining the acoustic membranes to the plasterboard sound is greatly reduced.
-The high density membranes on the boards increase the mass and density, blocking more airborne sound.
-Vibration through the plasterboard is also absorbed by the membrane further reducing sound that would normally transmit through the plasterboard via vibration.
+The high-density membranes on the boards increase the mass and density, blocking more airborne sound.
+Vibration through the plasterboard is also absorbed by the membrane, further reducing the sound normally transmitted through the plasterboard via vibration.

 Wall soundproofing systems

-There are a number of product combinations you can choose to soundproof a wall using wall soundproofing systems.
-Noisestop Systems have a variety of solutions to soundproof party walls and stud walls that combine all the necessary materials.
+There are several product combinations you can choose to soundproof a wall using wall soundproofing systems.
+Noisestop Systems have various solutions to soundproof party walls and stud walls that combine all the necessary materials.
 Here are some of our more popular solutions wall soundproof solutions.

 Wall System 1